As business owners we need to communicate clearly what we do, why we do it and who we want to connect with.

 - Check your social media bios and about pages and align them if necessary.
 Do they all feel like the same person?

 - Create a brand tool kit with your headshots, personal branding photos, logos, fonts and colours and develop a recognisable visual style.

 - Take a look at your cornerstone content, such as blogs, articles and website landing pages.
 Do they have a consistent written and visual style?
 Start with your most popular content and refresh the copy and images if you need to.

 - Review your Instagram feed and archive content that doesn’t fit with your brand.
 If you’re posting too much personal content to your business page, maybe it’s time to create a new personal account.

 - What about your headshots and personal branding images?
 When you launched your business perhaps you used a few cropped holiday photos to create your profile pictures or maybe a headshot from a previous job?
 Is now the time to present a more consistent visual brand?
-In a recent article I also look at five reasons why you should align your personal branding photos with your brand identity and why it’s important to have a clearly defined personal brand.

 We’ll all have different priorities.
 If you’re just starting out, it makes sense to get the basics in place.
 If you’re more established and you’ve already nailed it, good job!
 Or maybe you just a have a few actions to bring it all together so it feels more harmonised.

 Wherever you are on the journey, I’d recommend taking control of your personal brand so your clients are crystal clear on the value you offer.